TVI Pacific Investment Update

 Certain information set out in this News Release constitutes forward-looking information.
 Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "intend", "could", "might", "should", "believe", "scheduled", "to be", "will be" and similar expressions.
 Forward-looking statements in this News Release are based upon the opinions and expectations of management of the Company as at the effective date of such statements.
 Although the Company believes that the expectations reflected in such forward-looking statements are based upon reasonable assumptions, it can give no assurance that those expectations will prove to have been correct.
 Forward-looking statements are subject to certain risks and uncertainties (known and unknown) that could cause actual outcomes to differ materially from those anticipated or implied by such forward-looking statements.

-Forward-looking statements regarding IGES projects in Amsterdam, China and elsewhere, as well as information about IGES being in discussion with various parties in multiple jurisdictions about the rollout of its technology, are based upon announcements of IGES TVI does not have control over IGES or, similarly, TVIRD, nor does it have any involvement in the management or decisions of these entities or control over financial reporting and internal controls of any of these entities.
-Therefore, TVI relies on the internal controls and financial reporting controls of these entities and their failure to maintain effectiveness or comply with applicable standards may adversely affect TVI.
+Forward-looking statements regarding expectations that TVIRD will be able to find additional resources and reserves at either Balabag or Agata are based upon current and previous exploration activities, management's experience with other exploration programs undertaken in the Philippines and elsewhere, management's current and previous experience with mining and processing activities at Balabag and Agata, and TVIRD's overall plans, budget and strategy (which are all subject to change).
+The Company does not have control over TVIRD nor does it have any involvement in the management or decisions of TVIRD or control over financial reporting and internal controls of TVIRD.
+The Company relies on the internal controls and financial reporting controls of TVIRD and their failure to maintain effectiveness or comply with applicable standards may adversely affect TVI.

 Subject to applicable securities laws, the Company does not undertake any obligation to publicly revise the forward-looking statements included in this News Release to reflect subsequent events or circumstances.